Covid 19 coronavirus: Boris Johnson returns, warns UK of 'moment of maximum risk'

-A thinner-looking British Prime Minister Boris Johnson returned to work Monday after a bout with the coronavirus and warned strongly against easing the country's lockdown, even as other European nations and US states began lifting restrictions to get their economies going again.
+A thinner-looking British Prime Minister Boris Johnson returned to work Monday warning strongly against easing the country's lockdown, even as other European nations and US states began lifting restrictions to get their economies going again.

 The shutdowns are being eased piecemeal, with governments charting their own path as they seek to reopen for business without triggering a second wave of infections.
-Hair salons, restaurants and beaches, for example, are opening in some states, while elsewhere such steps are weeks away.
+Hair salons, restaurants and beaches, for example, are opening in some US states, while elsewhere such steps are weeks away.

 READ MORE: